Croeso!

 Our capital city: Cardiff (Caerdydd)

 • Cardiff is a sporting capital.
-The Principality Stadium has hosted countless big events – including the Rugby World Cup final and yearly Six Nations rugby matches, the UEFA Champions League final, the FA Cup final and League Cup final, football matches for the 2012 Summer Olympics, and Wales Rally GB.
-The city was a venue for the Volvo Ocean Race 2018 and the 2019 ICC Cricket World Cup.
+The Principality Stadium has hosted countless big events – including the Rugby World Cup final and yearly Six Nations rugby matches, the UEFA Champions League final, the FA Cup final and League Cup final, football matches for the 2012 Summer Olympics, Wheelchair Rugby European Championships and Wales Rally GB.
+The city was a venue for the Volvo Ocean Race 2018 and the 2019 ICC Cricket World Cup and the more recent Wheelchair Fencing World Cup.

 • Cardiff was designated the world’s first Fairtrade capital, in a bid to encourage ethical trading and pay fair prices to producers in the developing world.

-• Cardiff is one of the flattest cities in Britain (making the Cardiff marathon and half marathon popular events for runners).
+• Cardiff is one of the flattest cities in Britain, making the Cardiff Half Marathon a popular event for runners.

 • National Museum Cardiff, part of Amgueddfa Cymru (the National Museum of Wales) has one of the biggest collections of Impressionist paintings outside Paris.